 Most planned C-sections have a spinal, although if you have an in-dwelling epidural they may put in a lot of medicine to get that to work the same way.

-Those epidurals will wear off slowly — and last about 2 hours.
-BUT, your abdomen will have the epidural last the longest, so that’s a total perk of spinal or epidural anesthesia vs general anesthesia.
+Those epidurals will wear off slowly — and last to their full effect about 2 hours (where you can’t move your legs at all).
+It slowly wears off after about 2 hours — sort of moving up your body.
+Your abdomen will have the epidural last the longest, so that’s a total perk of spinal or epidural anesthesia vs general anesthesia.

-AND if you’re interested in more info on pain management during delivery be sure to check out my Online Prenatal Class for Couples hosted day and night on the internet, with your’s truly.
-Hundreds of couples love this class.
-It’s:
+AND if you’re interested in more info on pain management during delivery be sure to check out my Online Prenatal Class for Couples.

 - Accurate — you’ll get the RIGHT info.
 Since I still deliver I really know what I’m talking about